 Ayurvedic Properties and Action of Tree bark on body

-All parts of tree are used in Ayurveda for treatment of wide variety of ailments and especially for thyroid and glandular enlargements.
-The bark of tree is astringent to the bowels and tonic to the liver.
-It has following properties.
+All parts of the tree are used in Ayurveda for the treatment of wide variety of ailments and especially for thyroid and glandular enlargements.
+The bark of the tree is astringent to the bowels and tonic to the liver.
+It has the following properties.